“Racism exists on our campuses and in our society. Call it what it is and reject it in all its forms. We stand united against racism.”

 David Bass, Advance HE’s Assistant Director, Membership in Scotland, said, “We are very proud to be part of the response that the sectors in Scotland are making to the EHRC report.
 Now we need to work together and ‘live’ this declaration by using the resources at our disposal to relentlessly tackle racism head-on, educating, challenging, and then eradicating it.
 I’m confident that every college and university will respond to this call.”

-The webinar “The Journey from Critical Conversations to Critical Action: We stand united against racism" will be led by Dr Donna MacKinnon, Director of Access, Learning and Outcomes, Scottish Funding Council; Professor Craig Mahoney, Vice Chancellor, University of the West of Scotland; Paul Little, Principal and CEO, City of Glasgow College; Khadija Mohammed, Project Steering Group Chair; Professor Rowena Arshad, CERES Chair, University of Edinburgh.
+The webinar “The Journey from Critical Conversations to Critical Action: We stand united against racism" was led by Dr Donna MacKinnon, Director of Access, Learning and Outcomes, Scottish Funding Council; Professor Craig Mahoney, Vice Chancellor, University of the West of Scotland; Paul Little, Principal and CEO, City of Glasgow College; Khadija Mohammed, Project Steering Group Chair; Professor Rowena Arshad, CERES Chair, University of Edinburgh.

 This web story/press release is issued by Advance HE on behalf of the Scottish Funding Council, Universities Scotland, Colleges Scotland and College Development Network.